 - Understanding how property assessments relate to property taxes

-- Understanding How financial planning works in Saanich
+- Understanding how financial planning works in Saanich

 - Saanich service delivery

-- Saanich Strategic Plan
+- What is the Saanich Strategic Plan?

-- How Saanich plans connect
+- How Saanich plans connect coming soon

-- 2021 Budget In Brief

 As part of the 2021 budget process, Saanich will launch a new online budget education tool.
 The tool provides an opportunity for citizens to learn about the financial planning process while Council deliberates the draft plan.
 The tool is available from March 2 to March 28, 2021.